pi-star-2025/pi_star/101_floors.md

 Then 3.1415 (3, 1, 4, 1, 5 individually) was understood by March 2025, which connected to the very center of our third eyes, the moon, the earth, our star, and all stars.

 It will still be a journey at this point (May 2025) transitioning all deferred 3s to heaven.
-The one thing left is "time", spinning the wheels of "time" to move the entire of mind of god into place.
+The one thing left is "time", spinning the wheels of "time" to move the entire mind of god into place.

 What is forever is 1) Understanding of 3.1415, and 2) The concept of a multiverse appellate court